Professor-G/MicroLIA/README.md

 ```
 from LIA import training_set

-time = range(0,366,1)
+time=[]
+time.append(range(0,366,1))
 training_set.create(time, min_base = 15, max_base=20, noise=None, n_class=500)
 ```

 This function will output a FITS file titled ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number.
-It will also save two text files with labeled classes, one titled ‘all_features’ containing all 47 statistical values, and the other titled ‘pca_features’ containing only the principal components.
+It will also save two text files with labeled classes as well corresponding ID.
+The file titled ‘all_features’ contains all 47 statistical values, and the other titled ‘pca_features’ contains only the principal components with class label.
 We need the two text files to construct the required models.

 ```
 from LIA import models